bottlesdevs/documentation/flatpak/expose-directories/use-system-home.md

 ### What's the homedir?

-Each user as a personal homedir (`/home/your_username`), this is the place when you can store your personal files, like videos, photos or documents.
+Each user has a personal homedir (`/home/your_username`), this is the place when you can store your personal files, like videos, photos or documents.
 This path is also used for cache files `.cache` and software configurations `.config`.

 #### How runners use my homedir?